patrodriguez108/lil-twitter-react/README.md

 Now if you're building a form in another React application, you obviously don't have the seret token.
 Consequently if you update, you won't pass the CSRF protection.
-For purposes of this excercise, we will remove that protection.
+For purposes of this exercise, we will remove that protection.

 From `app/controllers/application_controller.rb`, remove the line `protect_from_forgery`.
 Save the file.